 Doctors usually prescribe a pill form of the drug for pain relief.
 Depending on the specific brand of medication, it may include hydrocodone and other active pain-relieving medications like paracetamol or acetaminophen.
 The pill form of hydrocodone is taken with a glass of water as directed by a medical doctor.
 The dosage of the medication varies based on the injuries, the severity of pain, and the patient’s tolerance for the drug.

 In many cases, the pill form of the medication is used recreationally due to the availability and ease of obtaining the drug.
-Those who are addicted to the drug might alter the form by crushing the pill into a powder or putting the pill in water to cause an immediate effect rather than the delay that is common with pills.
+Those involved with hydrocodone abuse might alter the form by crushing the pill into a powder or putting the pill in water to cause an immediate effect rather than the delay that is common with pills.

 While hydrocodone is most commonly prescribed as a pill, it is also found in some cough medications.
 Hydrocodone has an impact on cough and is sometimes used as an antitussive drug when patients are suffering from painful coughing and illnesses.